 - Configure routing services by publishing routing services using your network dataset to a federated ArcGIS Server site

-- Configure routing services by updating the ArcGIS Enterprise portal routing utility services URLs
+- Configure routing services by updating the ArcGIS Enterprise routing utility services URLs

 To configure routing services, follow the steps below.